vertroos/questions/developer.md

+## Background

+1. We will discuss solutions to these problems on the call.
+2. It's okay to look things up or ask a friend, just like a real job.

 ## Developer Coding Questions

 1. In any language of your choice, write a utility that will translate a hexadecimal string to base64.
 Here's a test: this string `45766964656E74`